-Take an alternative path to organizational success with this book that draws on neuroscience to explain why using power, threats and subtle scare tactics is a huge corporate mistake.
+Take an alternative path to organizational success with neuroscience insights into why using power, threats and scare tactics is a huge corporate mistake.

 Evidence from neuroscience shows that individuals and organizations are more successful when people are encouraged to take risks, explore new ideas, and channel their energies in ways that work for them.
 And yet many organizations are filled with bullies, vicious gossip, undermining behaviours, hijacking tactics, political jockeying for position, favouritism and other factors that instil fear and impede productivity.
 It is no wonder that organizations are actively looking at how they can improve and maintain the psychological health and wellbeing of their employees to the benefit of all concerned.
 The Fear-free Organization reveals how our new understanding of the neurobiology of the self - how the brain constructs the person - can transform for the better the way our businesses and organizations work.